Crystal Palace circuit: Racing today

 In 1997, the Sevenoaks & District Motor Club started a series of sprint events.
 The event was attended by some of the star drivers and cars from the past; Bentleys, Bugattis, Ferraris, Porsches, Jaguars and many Lotuses raced the circuit once more.
 The latter marque even chose one of these Palace events to reveal its latest sports car.
 The events lasted three years before being stopped due to park development work.
-Following discussions with local council and the London Development Agency, sprint racing again started at the park, with the two-day event held 30/31 May 2010.
+Following discussions with local council and the London Development Agency, sprint racing again started at the park, with the two-day event held 30–31 May 2010.
 This event was repeated on the same or adjacent weekend each year, until 2017, when it was held on the August Bank Holiday weekend.
 The event was suspended in 2018 but took place in May 2019.
 It was scheduled to take place again in May 2020 but was cancelled due to the COVID-19 pandemic.
 The event was also suspended in 2021 and 2022.

 Lap records

-The official race lap records at Crystal Palace circuit are listed as:
+The fastest official race lap records at Crystal Palace circuit are listed as: